+CSC 216 Computer Architecture and

+Organization

+CSC 216L Computer Architecture and

+Organization Lab

+CSC 225 Discrete Structures

+CSC 228 Data Structures and Algorithms

+CSC 228L Data Structures and Algorithms Lab

+CSC 325 Operating Systems

+EN 212 Digital Logic

 ENL 212 Digital Logic Laboratory

 BIO 111 General Biology

 CHEM 141 General Chemistry

 MATH 231 Calculus I

 MATH 232 Calculus II

 MATH 355 Probability and Statistics

 PHY 211 General Physics I

 PHY 212 General Physics II

-Students who do not have the required background may be admitted as special students.
+Students who do not have the required background may be admitted as conditional students.
 These students must take specified courses to make up deficiencies and no credit toward the degree is awarded for courses prescribed to satisfy entrance requirements.

 The Department offers courses on a semester basis.
 Thirty-six credit hours are required for a master's degree.
-All students are required to pass the departmental Graduate Comprehensive Examination.
+All students are required to pass the departmental Graduate Area Comprehensive Examination.
+Upon successful completion of 18 hours of courses, completion of the Graduate English Proficiency Exam, completion of the core courses, and maintaining a 3.0 GPA, students will be eligible to take the Graduate Area Comprehensive Exam.
+Students will be tested on content covered in each of the core courses.
 Students can choose one of the three-degree options: Thesis, Project or Course-only option.